06.05, Katowice AWS Summit Poland

 I clone the repo and enter it:

-In the project's root directory, I see the `tsconfig.json` file responsible for configuring the TypeScript's compiler and the `.eslintrc.json` file holding the configuration for ES Lint, a popular JavaScript linter.
+In the project’s root directory, I see the tsconfig.json file responsible for configuring the TypeScript’s compiler and the .eslintrc.json file holding the configuration for ES Lint, a popular JavaScript linter.
 These two configuration files serve the entire project since we use TypeScript for both the infrastructure and application layers.
-AWS CDK's support for many popular general-purpose languages (TypeScript, JavaScript, Python, Java, C#, and (in developer preview) Go) enables and encourages the DevOps culture by making the end-to-end development experience more uniform as you can use familiar tools and frameworks across your whole stack.
+AWS CDK’s support for many popular general-purpose languages (TypeScript, JavaScript, Python, Java, C#, and (in developer preview) Go) enables and encourages the DevOps culture by making the end-to-end development experience more uniform as you can use familiar tools and frameworks across your whole stack.

-Now, let's take apart the `bin/cpu-check-cdk.ts` file, the point of entry to our CDK app, whence all stacks are instantiated:
+Now, let’s take apart the bin/cpu-check-cdk.ts file, the point of entry to our CDK app, whence all stacks are instantiated:

-III.
-We initialize the CDK app construct
+3. We initialize the CDK app construct

-IV.
-We grab the regions to which to deploy along with corresponding instance IDs to monitor from CDK's context
+4. We grab the regions to which to deploy along with corresponding instance IDs to monitor from CDK’s context

-V. We create a tags object with the app's version and repo's URL taken directly from the package.json file:
+5. We create a tags object with the app’s version and repo’s URL taken directly from the package.json file:

-VI.
-Finally, we loop through the map of regions and corresponding instance IDs we created in step IV.
+6. Finally, we loop through the map of regions and corresponding instance IDs we created in step IV.
 In each region, we produce eight stacks: one for every Lambda function, one for the state machine, and one for the metric, alarm, and rule combo.

 Thanks to using a basic programming concept of the for loop, we could save ourselves from unnecessary duplication by keeping things DRY.
 Nice and easy, and all in one go, regardless of the number of regions to which we would want to deploy, and mind you, there are 25 available (with six more to come).

-I won't be going through all of the CDK and Lambda files (though I strongly encourage you to give the code a thorough review).
-Notwithstanding, let us see how easy it is to define a stack class in CDK looking at the `lib/lambda-stack.ts` file:
+I won’t be going through all of the CDK and Lambda files (though I strongly encourage you to give the code a thorough review).
+Notwithstanding, let us see how easy it is to define a stack class in CDK looking at the lib/lambda-stack.ts file:

-I. We import the dependencies:
+1. We import the dependencies:

-You'll have noticed that there's also a helper function called `capitalizeAndRemoveDashes` amongst the CDK libs.
-Since CDK uses a GPL, we can introduce any amount of custom logic, as we could do with a _regular_ application.
+You’ll have noticed that there’s also a helper function called capitalizeAndRemoveDashes amongst the CDK libs.
+Since CDK uses a GPL, we can introduce any amount of custom logic, as we could do with a regular application.

-The `lib/helpers.ts` file looks as follows:
+The lib/helpers.ts file looks as follows:

-II.
-We extend the default stack properties (like description) with our ones, setting some as mandatory and some as optional.
+2. We extend the default stack properties (like description) with our ones, setting some as mandatory and some as optional.

-IV.
-We create a resource name out of the mandatory name property that will be passed in during the class initialization.
+4. We create a resource name out of the mandatory name property that will be passed in during the class initialization.

-VI.
-We initialize a construct of the Lambda function using the role defined in step V and stack properties, or arbitrary defaults if stack properties were not provided.
+6. We initialize a construct of the Lambda function using the role defined in step V and stack properties, or arbitrary defaults if stack properties were not provided.

-VII.
-Finally, we expose the Lambda function object as the class's read-only property we defined in step III.
-(We're also sure to close our brackets to avoid the implosion of the universe.)
+7. Finally, we expose the Lambda function object as the class’s read-only property we defined in step III.
+(We’re also sure to close our brackets to avoid the implosion of the universe.)

 Conclusion

-In this blog post, I showed how we put together a serverless application running AWS Lambda under the baton of AWS Step Functions to relieve our customer's engineers from some of their operational burdens so that they could focus more on evolving their business.
-The described approach could be adapted to serve other needs or cover different cases as AWS Step Functions' visual workflows allow for a superquick translation of business requirements to technical ones.
+In this blog post, I showed how we put together a serverless application running AWS Lambda under the baton of AWS Step Functions to relieve our client’s engineers from some of their operational burdens so that they could focus more on evolving their business.
+The described approach could be adapted to serve other needs or cover different cases as AWS Step Functions’ visual workflows allow for a superquick translation of business requirements to technical ones.

 By using AWS CDK as the IaC tool, we were able to write all of the code in TypeScript, which puts us in an excellent position for future improvements.
 We avoided the trap of introducing unnecessary complexity and kept things concise with codebase approachable and comprehensive to all team members.